www.handicapmd.com - HandicapMD

 Summary: The Joslyn Art Museum features a comprehensive collection of artworks from antiquity to the present, with an emphasis on 19th- and 20th-century European and American art.
 The museum's architecture is equally impressive.

-Accessibility: The museum is fully accessible, offering wheelchairs, accessible restrooms, and parking.
-All galleries and facilities are designed to be accessible to everyone.
+Accessibility: The museum is fully accessible, offering wheelchairs, accessible restrooms, and etc. All galleries and facilities are designed to be accessible to everyone.

 Website: Joslyn Art Museum